Huaraz: Economy

 Presently, mining is the main economic activity.
 Since the foundation of Pierina gold mine in 1996, for the Canadian company Barrick Gold Corporation.
 Industry is composed of medium and small companies dedicated to food industry, as the elaboration of soft drinks, beer, cheeses and milk derivates, and this activity occupies a 13% of the economically active population.
 Also exist companies dedicated to the building and housing industry.
 Those kind of companies are spread by different parts of the metropolitan area and Callejón de Huaylas basin.

 Fifty percent of economical active population is dedicated to commerce and is service-oriented.
 Since the 1990s, have been increasing the number of small and medium companies, as a result, of the economical crisis and in order to survive the index of unemployment.
 Is important to notice that the laboral force of the small managements which impulse other activities as tourism and handicrafts industry.
 Moreover, Huaraz have ever been the center of business, commerce, and finances in the Callejón de Huaylas and the Andean part of Ancash, as if the city is the main supplier industry of farming products in the Region.

 Despite tourism always was the main economic activity, for that reason Huaraz is one of the main tourist destinations of Peru, receiving every year 200,000 visitors between Peruvian and foreigners.
-Huaraz as main city of the region, has the majority of tourist services like good-quality hotels, restaurants, pubs.
+Huaraz as main city of the region, has the majority of tourist services like good-quality hotels, restaurants, and pubs.
 Visitors are expected to visit the Huascarán National Park, also known as the biggest glacier in the tropics, and other historical sites as Chavín de Huantar.